Safeguarding Policy

 • Keep a record of any safeguarding issues which arise.

-If an individual requires a DBS check to be carried out for their role and begins work with Our Media before a satisfactory DBS check is received, their manager must, with input from the Safeguarding Managers, complete a risk assessment.
+If an individual requires a DBS check to be carried out for their role and begins work with Our Media before a satisfactory DBS check is received, their manager must, with input from the Safeguarding Managers, complete a risk assessment (available on Our Zone).
 Such a risk assessment is likely to mean that the individual will be placed on restricted duties and cannot work unsupervised with children or young people.

 The individual’s manager will be responsible for ensuring a plan is in place in respect of these restricted duties and this will be authorised by a more senior manager.
 If restricted duties are not possible, the individual will not be allowed to start work with Our Media.